extemporelang/extemporelang.github.io/_docs/guides/audio-file-io.md

                (else (convert 0.0 SAMPLE)))))))
 ~~~~

-Sounds saturated and messy—great.[^3] Now, we want to write the
+Sounds saturated and messy---great.[^3] Now, we want to write the processed
-processed audio back to a wav file.
-To do this, we need to [allocate
+audio back to a wav file.
+To do this, we need to [allocate some
-some memory](2012-08-17-memory-management-in-extempore.org) to write the
+memory](2012-08-17-memory-management-in-extempore.org) to write the output
-output samples into.
-Looking at the file info which was printed out
+samples into.
+Looking at the file info which was printed out earlier (in
-earlier (in particular `samples read: 21202944`), we know that there are
+particular `samples read: 21202944`), we know that there are `21202944` samples
-`21202944` samples in the input file, so that’s how big we want our
-output buffer to be.
+in the input file, so that's how big we want our output buffer to be.

 ~~~~ sourceCode
 (bind-func dsp:DSP 1000000000